MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-custom-data-channels.md

 Use custom data channels to send custom data over an established remoting connection.

 >[!IMPORTANT]
->Custom data channels require a custom host app and a custom player app, as it allows for communication between the two custom apps.
+>Custom data channels require a custom remote app and a custom player app, as it allows for communication between the two custom apps.

 >[!TIP]
->A simple ping-pong example can be found in the host and player samples inside the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).
-Uncomment ```#define ENABLE_CUSTOM_DATA_CHANNEL_SAMPLE``` inside the SampleHostMain.h / SamplePlayerMain.h files to enable the sample code.
+>A simple ping-pong example can be found in the remote and player samples inside the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).
+Uncomment ```#define ENABLE_CUSTOM_DATA_CHANNEL_SAMPLE``` inside the SampleRemoteMain.h / SamplePlayerMain.h files to enable the sample code.

 ## Create a custom data channel